The Trajectory PHD Filter for Coexisting Point and Extended Target Tracking

-For extended targets, the update of mis-detected part has two ways.
+For extended undetected targets, each component of the prior intensity mixture gives rise to two components in the update step.
 The first corresponds to the situation of the missed detection, which is modeled by $p^D$.
 The second corresponds to the situation that the Poisson random number of detections is zero, also governed by the factors $a,b$ of Gamma density \cite{ExPMBM2020,Exgamma}.
-While for point targets, the update of that only concerns the missed detection situation \cite{Vo2006PHD,Angel2019TPHD}.
-Conversely, the detected part ${\lambda_{k|k}^{D}}(X,\mathbf{w})$ can be decomposed as
+For undetected point targets, each component in the prior intensity mixture gives rise to only one component, corresponding to misdetection \cite{Vo2006PHD,Angel2019TPHD}.
+Similarly, the detected part ${\lambda_{k|k}^{D}}(X,\mathbf{w})$ can be decomposed as

 where